Menu

 Napoleon's build quality on the Napoleon Prestige 500 RSIB reflects the $1,879.00 price point in tangible ways: the stainless steel WAVE cooking grids are noticeably more substantial than the grates found on lower-priced competitors, the lid seal is tight and heat-retentive, and the cabinet construction uses heavier-gauge materials that resist warping and corrosion far better than painted steel alternatives.
 [4] BBQGuys, which conducts some of the most rigorous long-term grill testing available, has consistently rated Napoleon's Prestige line among the top performers for overall cooking performance and durability across multiple years of real-world use.
 [8] The primary trade-offs are price and footprint - at nearly $1,900 and requiring a substantial outdoor space - but for the dedicated outdoor entertainer who cooks for large groups regularly, the Napoleon Prestige 500 RSIB delivers exceptional return on investment over its service life.

-Weber Summit E-470 Liquid-Propane Grill#
+4. Weber Summit E-470 Liquid-Propane Grill - Best Premium Four-Burner#

 Best for: Outdoor kitchen builders seeking a permanent installation centerpiece, tech-savvy grillers wanting maximum built-in features, and Weber loyalists seeking the brand's flagship residential model

-• +48,800 BTU across 4 main burners plus a dedicated sear station for intense direct heat
+• 48,800 BTU across 4 main burners plus a dedicated sear station for intense direct heat

-• +Built-in smoker box with dedicated burner adds genuine wood-smoke capability
+• Built-in smoker box with dedicated burner adds genuine wood-smoke capability

-• +Included rotisserie kit with 10,600 BTU infrared rear burner for whole roasts
+• Included rotisserie kit with 10,600 BTU infrared rear burner for whole roasts

-• +Integrated side burner adds full stovetop cooking capability adjacent to the grill
+• Integrated side burner adds full stovetop cooking capability adjacent to the grill

-• +Weber's 10-year warranty on all components including the smoker box assembly
+• Weber's 10-year warranty on all components including the smoker box assembly

-• +Premium stainless steel cooking grates and high-quality lid construction
+• Premium stainless steel cooking grates and high-quality lid construction

 • At $2,499.00, the most expensive grill in this roundup